 Before Covid, even Ben Horowitz was predicting a good future for marketplaces, now, potential investors’ reaction is simple: Marketplace in the title, not even reading the pitch-deck!

 So, how to continue?
 As art and creative industries were made aware of the need to innovate, it is quite clear that the trend will continue.
 In a way or other.

 The cultural field definitely will need to rethink its way of functioning.
 Maybe relying on donations is not a good-enough strategy for the long term?
-Or maybe it is?
+Or maybe it is? (why not, if there is free money?)
 But, relating to going digital, as with other industries, it will take a while till the industry will understand the tech field and how to work with developers, what means to innovate internally and to collaborate with others to innovate.

 Also, one question is how they will attract talents, as definitely the non-profit sector is not that appealing for much-needed developers, marketers, or product managers.
 On the other hand, it is definitely a good sign that the dialogue between the two industries started.

 You know, at least we know now how much is the distance between us, and start constructed from there.